Definition of Local Marketing

 Segmenting Your Local Market Niche

-Local marketing doesn't just mean a business targets a general set of people in the local market.
+Local marketing doesn't just mean that a business targets a general set of people in the local market.
 The business owner has a specific idea about who the business's target customer is.
 A local club where up-and-coming indie bands play on the weekend will have a different customer demographic than the restaurant that runs lunch specials specifically for the church crowd on Sundays.

 No particular niche is better than another one, but to make the most effective use of marketing dollars, customer populations should be identified and segmented at least in the marketing plan.